Achllle/action-playground/README.md

   * trying to separate branches again.
   * trying to set target branch unset - didn't work either
   * final try: manifest file hacking - with fully isolated releases in rc branches.
 Fully give up, it's just too finnicky.
 When I had created a manual release and tag it didn't recognize that and somehow tried to release under the existing release which ofcourse failed.
+* commit-me:
+  * allows just checking PR or all commits via flag
+  * settings in target repo need to be configured such that the merge/squash message is set to the PR title